Refah tragedy: Aftermath and speculations

 There are a number of speculations on who sunk Refah.

 Turkey had declared its neutrality in the war eleven times before, and no country claimed responsibility for the attack on the Turkish ship.
 Britain's ambassador to Turkey, Sir Hughe Knatchbull-Hugessen, stated that the attack was made by a Nazi German or Italian submarine operating in the area.
 The allegation was denied by the Nazi German news agency DNB.
 Another assertion that the Refah was sunk by a French warship, which mistook her for an Egyptian vessel, could not be verified because the passengers did not see any warship.
 Finally, the British were accused, either because they were not willing to deliver the military equipment ordered by Turkey, or to trigger Turkey's involvement in the war on the side of the Allies.

 According to Ret.
 Group Captain Haydar Gürsan, one of the survivors, the ship was torpedoed twice by a French submarine.
 French reconnaissance aircraft flew over the scene the next morning without reporting the incident to Turkish authorities.
 He added that a French officer told him in Beirut that the ship was sunk by the French, and the information was also recorded by military intelligence.
 After reports about Mediterranean marine activities poured in, it became clear that the anonymous submarine belonged to Vichy France.
 In the summer of 1941, forces of Free France and Vichy France were fighting over Syria; one of Vichy France's submarines mistook Refah for a vessel of Free France.
 Later, although not officially announced, it is believed that French government handed over two of her warships to Turkey as compensation.

 However, disclosed documents from Italian and German archives support an alternative story.
 A report published by the Italian Navy gives coordinates where the Italian submarine Ondina attacked vessels.
 The site of Refah's sinking matches that information.
 The latest release by the Italian Naval Ministry admitted the sinking.
 Refah was sunk by an Italian submarine named Ondina under the command of Corrado Dal Pozzo at location indicated as (36.08N-34.44E) in Italian naval records.
 Ondina and Italian Naval records show the submarine fired a torpedo.

 Ondina was also sunk a year later by the warships English Protea, HMSAS Southern Maid and Walrus warplanes near Cyprus At (34-35 N, 34-56 E) on 11 July 1942.
-However, the command of Ondina was under Liutenant Gabriele Adolfi at that time.
+However, the command of Ondina was under Lieutenant Gabriele Adolfi at that time.
 The Italian sailors from Ondina were recovered by the warships.